Welcome to Maryon Park Community Garden

 Providing growing beds, a Forest School, a community orchard, volunteer opportunities and a Friends of the Community Garden Scheme in Charlton, South East London

-The next Community Garden Open Day will be Capital Growth's 'Edible Gardens Day' in September.
+The next Community Garden Open Day will be in March 2017 for Capital Growth's Big Dig Day.

 Monthly Outdoor Art Workshops

 The final workshop, this season, was on Saturday 24th September.

 Thanks to Simon, Tanya and Verity from COATS.
 We hope to see you next year.

 The History of the Garden

 The Community Garden was originally a plant nursery growing flowers to plant out in Maryon Park.
 The nursery closed in the 1970s and had become derelict wasteland.

 The Friends of the Park, with the support of Greenwich Council, took over the abandoned and overgrown nursery in 2011.

 Over forty volunteers worked clearing and preparing the garden.
 It was opened as a organic community food growing garden in 2012.